Kaia Gerber Doesn't See the Resemblance to Mom Cindy Crawford

 Cindy Crawford's daughter Kaia Gerber is her mini-me, but she claims she doesn't see it...or she may be kidding.

-The 16-year-old model is often deemed to be the spitting image of her mom, one of the world's first supermodels, by the press and by fans.
+The press and fans often deem the 16-year-old model to be the spitting image of her mom, one of the world's first supermodels.

 Yet on Saturday, she posted on Instagram a couple of photos of the two together, writing, "I just don't see the resemblance."